-Additionally, Mike is a frequent lecturer and panelist with Massachusetts Continuing Legal Education and has conducted seminars on business and securities litigation, trial practice, deposition practice, expert witnesses and the settlement process.
-He has also been involved with the Boston Bar Association Court Reform Task Force which, in 1991, studied the state court system, formulated a plan to reform the court system, and prepared the legislation which was then enacted as the Massachusetts court reform law.
+Additionally, Michael is a frequent lecturer and panelist with Massachusetts Continuing Legal Education and has conducted seminars on business and securities litigation, trial practice, deposition practice, expert witnesses and the settlement process.
+He has also been involved with the Boston Bar Association Court Reform Task Force, which, in 1991, studied the state court system, formulated a plan to reform the court system, and prepared the legislation which was then enacted as the Massachusetts court reform law.

 - Successfully represented former CFO and lead director of 38 Studios in lawsuit brought by quasi-government agency seeking recovery of $75 million loan, among other damages, asserting claims of fraud, misrepresentation and violations of RICO and other Rhode Island false claims statutes.
 Also represented same clients in government investigations and/or proceedings brought by SEC, Delaware bankruptcy court trustee, Rhode Island Secretary of State’s office, and the Rhode Island Attorney General’s office.
-After more than three years of extensive and high profile litigation, all claims that were brought against Mike’s clients, the company founder, the former company president, and the company’s insurer were fully resolved with no admission of any wrongdoing.
+After more than three years of extensive and high profile litigation, all claims that were brought against Michael’s clients, the company founder, the former company president, and the company’s insurer were fully resolved with no admission of any wrongdoing.

 - Successfully represented former president, director and founder of cell tower company in a minority shareholder freeze-out action against majority shareholders in litigation spanning over ten years before the Massachusetts superior, bankruptcy and federal courts.
 Also appointed by bankruptcy court to represent the company and trustee in pursuing claims against majority shareholders.
 After a twenty-day jury waived trial, the federal court judge issued a 205-page decision finding for plaintiffs in all material respects.